 How much do daily habits like diet and exercise affect your risk for cancer?
-Much more than you might think.
-Research has shown that poor diet and not being active are 2 key factors that can increase a person’s cancer risk.
-The good news is that you do something about this.
+More than you might think.
+Research has shown that poor diet and not being active are key factors that can increase a person’s cancer risk.
+The good news is that you can do something about this.

 Besides quitting smoking, some of the most important things you can do to help reduce your cancer risk are:

 The evidence for this is strong.
-The World Cancer Research Fund estimates that about 20% of all cancers diagnosed in the US are related to body fatness, physical inactivity, excess alcohol consumption, and/or poor nutrition, and thus could be prevented.
+The World Cancer Research Fund estimates that at least 18% of all cancers diagnosed in the US are related to body fatness, physical inactivity, alcohol consumption, and/or poor nutrition, and thus could be prevented.

 Getting to and staying at a healthy weight is important to reduce the risk of cancer and other chronic diseases, such as heart disease and diabetes.
-Being overweight or obese increases the risk of several cancers, including those of the breast (in women past menopause), colon and rectum, endometrium (the lining of the uterus), esophagus, pancreas, and kidney, among others.
+Being overweight or obese increases the risk of several cancers, including those of the breast (in women past menopause), colon and rectum, endometrium (the lining of the uterus), esophagus, pancreas, liver, and kidney, as well as several others.

-To reduce cancer risk, most people need to keep their BMIs below 25.
+Most people are at a normal weight if their BMI is below 25.
 Ask your doctor what your BMI number means and what action (if any) you should take.

 If you are trying to control your weight, a good first step is to watch portion sizes, especially of foods high in calories, fat, and added sugars.
 Also try to limit your intake of high-calorie foods and drinks.
 Try writing down what and how much you eat and drink for a week, then see where you can cut down on portion sizes, cut back on some not-so-healthy foods and drinks, or both!